On this page

 For more details on the benefits of open access, visit SFU Library’s Scholarly Publishing web pages.

 We also suggest that journals allow the content authors to retain the copyright to their own work, rather than transferring copyright to the journal or publisher.
 For more details, see author rights policies.

 Creative Commons licensing

 Your journal should publish using a Creative Commons license which is applied to all content published by the journal.
 If you choose not to use one of these licenses, you can opt for another type of license with similar conditions.
-The purpose of these licenses is to describe the ways that the content can be shared, distributed, and reused, without permission from the author or publisher.
+The purpose of these licenses is to describe the ways that the content can be shared, distributed, and reused, without further express permission from the author or publisher.

 For more details about Creative Commons licenses for journal publishing, see the post on Radical Access: the SFU Library Scholarly Publishing Blog: CC-What?
 What's behind the Creative Commons licenses used by OA journals?